Not Like This

 ACEN say that the visual impact of their project will be assessed against the Draft National Guidelines for Windfarm Development approach to landscape impact (ACEN Proposal, page 25).
 The Guidelines outline best practice for wind farm development, and state that the visual impact on the landscape needs to be considered (Guidelines, page 69).

 From almost every viewpoint around Tomahawk, Mount Cameron dominates the landscape and the town's amenity.
 (Think the Hazards at Coles Bay).
-However, as you can see, ACEN have left Mount Cameron off their most recent map (above) and propose 12 towers, each almost the height of Sydney Tower to be built close to Tomahawk, directly in front of the mountain range.

 For wind farm development best practice, the Guidelines also define what community consultation actually is (which is not simply telling people what you are going to do, without giving them any opportunity for input) and that community consultation, including community landscape considerations and perceptions, should begin at the site selection stage, well before any planning starts.